 User personas give you answers to the most fundamental question while creating a product.
 “Who are you creating this product for?”

-Benefits of user personas
+Benefits of User Personas

 User personas are very important to craft for any growth marketing strategies.
 They help you know how your customers search, buy and use your products.
-Some benefits you can get by creating user persians are as follows.
+Some benefits you can get by creating user personas are as follows.

 Understand user behavior